prcutler/nflpool/docs/index.rst

 License
 =======

-NFLPool's documentation is licensed under a Creative Commons Attribution-ShareAlike 4.0 International license.
+NFLPool's documentation is licensed under a `Creative Commons Attribution-ShareAlike 4.0 International license`_.

 You are free to: